isc-projects/stork/changelog_unreleased/1282-hosts-filter-by-global.md

 [bug] slawek

-    Fixed combining of the filter for global host reservations with other ones.
-    If this filter was set, all global hosts were appending to the hosts selected by other filters.
+    Fixed filtering global host reservations with a combination of other filters.
+Previously, global hosts were appended to the hosts returned by other filters.
+Now, a subset of global hosts matching other filters is returned.
     (Gitlab #1282)